TheAfroOfDoom/the-first-omnic-crisis/theafroofdoom/README.md

 Functions created by "TheAfroOfDoom".
 As of 11/25/17, these contain actual content for the map.

 ### *.mcfunction*s:
-    - server: Ran from in-game's *gameLoopFunction* to run at 20Hz from \[Server].
+    - server: Ran from the in-game *gameLoopFunction* to run at 20Hz from \[Server].
 Sends directly to MASTER at the spawn chunks to allow for conditionals.

     - main: Ran from *theafroofdoom/server.mcfunction* to designate entity-specific function sorting.
 This is the first thing that sorts all entities, the start of the list.